-From the moment he was born, your baby has been working towards the day when he can move his own body weight to where he wants to be and start crawling.
-And once he masters it, life will never be the same again!
+From the moment they are born, your baby is working towards the day when they can move their own body weight to get to where they want to be and start crawling.
+And once they master it, life will never be the same again!

 ‘It’s a big milestone because this is the moment when your baby starts to be able to explore his world independently,’ says Sally Goddard Blythe, International Director of the Institute for Neuro-Physiological Psychology.
-You’ll learn all sorts of things about his personality and his preferences once he’s in charge of where he’s going.
+You’ll learn all sorts of things about your baby's personality and preferences once they are in charge of where they're going.
 ‘And that exploration kick-starts all sorts of developmental milestones, from improving his spatial awareness to problem-solving,’ adds Sally.

-While babies learn to crawl – or bum-shuffle or belly crawl – in his own time, there are all sorts of things you can do to encourage crawling in his journey to mastering the independent movement.
-By playing games and doing activities that target the skills and strengths he’ll draw on to be able to crawl, you’ll support his development, and have loads of fun together while you’re at it!
+While babies learn to crawl – or bum-shuffle or belly crawl – in their own time, there are all sorts of things you can do to encourage crawling in your little one's journey to mastering independent movement.
+By playing games and doing activities that target the skills and strengths, you’ll support their development, and have loads of fun together while you’re at it!

 How to help your baby crawl